cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 # pg_dumpall

-Extracts all databases in a Greenplum Database system to a single script file or other archive file.
+Extracts all databases in a Cloudberry Database system to a single script file or other archive file.

 ## Synopsis